meta4creations/ditty-news-ticker/readme.txt

 === Ditty (formerly Ditty News Ticker) ===
 Contributors: metaphorcreations
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FUZKZGAJSBAE6
-Tags: ticker, news, news ticker, rotator, data rotator, lists, data Requires at least: 4.5
+Tags: ticker, news, news ticker, rotator, data rotator, lists, data, aggregator, latest posts Requires at least: 4.5
 Tested up to: 5.8.2
-Stable tag: 3.0.3
+Stable tag: 3.0.4
 License: GPL2

 Formerly Ditty News Ticker.
 Ditty is a multi-functional data display plugin.

 == Description ==

 Formerly Ditty News Ticker.
 Ditty is a multi-functional data display plugin.
-Ditty is a multi-functional data display plugin.
 Easily render custom data feeds to your site through a customizable news ticker, list, or slider.

+#### Item Types
+* Default - Add custom text to your Ditty.
+* WP Editor - Add custom text to your Ditty using the WP Editor.
+* WP Posts Feed - Add your latest blog posts to your Ditty.

+#### Display Types
+* Ticker - Create a unique news ticker using the Ticker Display type.
+Control the direction, spacing, speed, styling and many other options.
+* List - Create paged lists of your combined content.
+Multiple settings give you full control of the look and feel on your lists.

 #### Paid Extensions
 Additional plugins can be purchased to extend Ditty and it's functionality.
 Add more Item types, Display types, and utilities to enhance your Ditty.
 View all [**Extensions**](https://www.metaphorcreations.com/ditty/extensions/).